skip to content

 Queries and Useful Contacts

-You should not need to contact the UKRI or your individual research council during the lifetime of your award; all administration is carried out via your Funding Administrator or other scheme or department contacts.
+You should not need to contact the UKRI or your individual research council directly during the lifetime of your award.
+All administration is carried out via your Funding Administrator and other scheme or department contacts.

 UKRI Terms and Conditions